wiruwiru/CallAdminSystem-CS2/README.md

 ## TO-DO
 - Change configuration file location
 - Add support for translations in ChatMenus titles
-- Add parameter to set the cooldown time for a user to report again

 ###
 This project is a modification of [ReportSystem](https://github.com/PhantomYopta/-Discord-cs2-ReportSystem)